-To maintain order and discipline on school property and at school events, and to protect the safety and welfare of students and school personnel, Lakewood Christian Schools has the right to perform unannounced searches and to seize contraband, and has the right to perform physical searches of students to determine whether they pose a threat to themselves and others.
-The school reserves the right to search a student or student's property while involved in a school sponsored activity even if off the campus.
+When there is reasonable suspicion that the student is violating school policy or posing a risk of harm, to maintain order and discipline on school property and at school events, and to protect the safety and welfare of students and school personnel, Lakewood Christian Schools has the right to perform unannounced searches and to seize contraband.
 Failure to cooperate with the administration can be grounds for dismissal.

-Locker Searches: Student lockers are the property of Lakewood Christian Schools and remain at all times under the control of the school; however, students are expected to assume full responsibility for the security of their lockers.
+- Student lockers are the property of Lakewood Christian Schools and remain at all times under the control of the school; however, students are expected to assume full responsibility for the security of their lockers.
 Students should not expect privacy of personal items placed in the lockers because school property is subject to search at any time by the administration.
-Locks are issued and owned by the school and have a key.

-- Personal Items: Personal property such as book bags, gym bags, purses, handbags, pockets, desks, or other personal items may be subject to search by the administration, with or without a student's knowledge. - Technology: Students must provide any passwords or other access required to inspect such places or items upon request by a school administrator.
-Inspection of electronic devices includes laptops, phones, cameras, and any other electronics, including the contents of the same (texts, emails, photos, images, address books, etc. whether such message or information was sent over the school's system or any personal account such as Yahoo, Gmail, etc.).
+Locks are issued and owned by the school and have a key. - Personal Items: Personal property such as book bags, gym bags, purses, handbags, pockets, desks, or other personal items may be subject to search by the administration. - Technology: Upon request by the School, students must provide any passwords or other access required to inspect hardware, software, accounts, etc. that are owned or managed by the School.
+Inspection of electronic devices includes laptops, phones, cameras, and any other electronics, including the contents of the same: texts, emails, photos, images, address books, messages, information, etc. sent over the school's systems.